tccw/gitbread/README.md

 Task 3:
 1. Every time I need an ObjectMapper for reading or creating JSON strings, I have to create a new mapper and register all the classes it needs to know about in my project to properly serialize and deserialize objects.
-This is a coupling issue between the different classes that access the Object mapper.**Implemented ObjectMapperSingleton as a different class so that Jackson's ObjectMapper could implement the Singleton pattern.
+This was a coupling and cohesion issue.
+Coupling because any time an ObjectMapper is needed that class also has to run the same class registration module for serializing/deserializing properly.
+Any time a new class was added I had to go and change the 4-5 ObjectMapper registration methods in different classes.
+Cohesion because each class which saved data was also managing an ObjectMapper. **Implemented ObjectMapperSingleton as a different class so that Jackson's ObjectMapper could implement the Singleton pattern.
 This allowed for replacing a lot of duplicated code in the NodeGraph and Reader classes.**

 2. The NodeGraph class searches by default down the first parent (0th element of the parent list).
 This means that the NodeGraph class needs to know that Node has a parent list that has to be indexed into with an integer, which is a coupling issue.
 **I refactored this class so that Node has a method called firstParent() which returns the first parent of the given Node.
 This eliminates the need for NodeGraph to know anything about the concrete implementation of Node.**

 3. My GUI setup and logic are in the same class together.
 This is a cohesion problem because my GUI class is managing both the look of the application and the logic behind the buttons/fields.

 ### Other refactoring
 - Changed from a 1D linked-list to a graph structure for branching.
 Each node points backwards to a maximum of two parents, but can be the parent of an arbitrary number of nodes.